 NOTE 3: For scenario 2a) and 2c), it is a deployment issue and assumed not to be studied in SA WG2.

-Editor's note: It is FFS whether there is a need to study 2a) and 2c).

 NOTE 4: Coordination with RAN working groups may be needed to conclude the key issue.

+Editor’s note: It is FFS whether the overloaded could be solved by OAM.